tee-vee/strace-parser/README.md

 #### tree

 Print a `pstree` style graph of PIDs and their children.
 Sibling threads are surrounded by curly brackets.

+**Note:** For processes already running when the trace began, the parser will attempt to guess thread relationships using the addresses of private `futex` calls.
+Spurious relationships may occur rarely when separate processes happen to use the same address for a `futex`.
+This method is not used for any processes forked/cloned during the trace.
+The relationships of these will always be accurate.

 `strace-parser tree [FLAGS]`